ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/master-engine-flow/Input Processing Architecture Diagram Flow.md

     - virtual PlayerController::PreProcessInput() - can be overridden for work before firing input delegates

-    - PlayerInput::ProcessInputStack() =&gt; Processes all the input delegate binds
+    - PlayerInput::ProcessInputStack() => Processes all the input delegate binds

     - virtual PlayerController::PostProcessInput() - can be overridden for work post firing input delegates